AxelCovacich/Client-Server-Architecture/README.md

 # 4. Requirements

+You will need Linux OS to run the program.
+Ubuntu is recommended but should work with most Linux distributions.

 ## Recommended (using Docker)

 - [Docker](https://docs.docker.com/get-docker/) (tested with version 20.10+)
 - [Docker Compose](https://docs.docker.com/compose/) (v2+)
 - [Git](https://git-scm.com/) (for cloning the repository)

-All other dependencies (CMake, compilers, libraries, Prometheus, Python, etc.) are handled automatically inside the Docker container.
+All other dependencies (CMake, compilers, libraries, Prometheus, Python, etc.) are handled automatically inside the Docker container for server, client and grafana.

 ## Optional (manual build, not recommended)

-If you want to build and run the system outside Docker, you will need:
+If you want to build and run the server outside Docker, you will need:

 - CMake >= 3.25
 - GCC/G++ >= 9 (with C++20 and C17 support)
 - Python 3.x
 - SQLite3 and libsqlite3-dev
 - zlib1g-dev
+- pip
 - git
 - wget
 - Prometheus-cpp and its dependencies (must be installed manually)
 - Grafana (optional) (must be installed manually)
 - yaml-cpp, nlohmann-json, bcrypt, cJSON (these are fetched automatically by CMake)

 # 5. Installation